iantdunn/bulk-google-reviews/README.md

 - **Bulk discovery**: Scans surrounding directories to find projects in need of review scraping.
 - **Configurable layout**: Supports customizable reviews folder, input URL filename, and output filename.
 - **Per-project runs**: Reads one URL per project and writes `output.json` alongside it.
-- **Git integration**: Automatically add, commit, and push generated output files to Git repositories.
+- **Git integration**: Automatically pull from and push generated output files to Git repositories.
 - **Date normalization**: Adjusts any dates less than a week ago to read "less than a week ago" for consistency.

 ## Usage